wukef2425/City-Info-Online-Search/docs/Design & Implementation.md

 4. **MediaWiki API**: This API fetches relevant Wikipedia articles for the chosen city, providing brief summaries.
 [API Documentation](https://rapidapi.com/dfskGT/api/wiki-briefs/)

-## Implementation

-`CITY INFO ONLINE SEARCH` is built using `Vue.js`, taking advantage of its component-based architecture to create reusable and manageable pieces of code.
-For fetching data from various APIs, we used `Axios`, a promise-based HTTP client for the browser and Node.js.

 ## Robustness and Data Consistency in Code Design

 1. **Error Handling and Graceful Degradation:**